 5. Hustle.
 If you do not want to work at your local retail store or restaurant, find a side hustle.
 Take a risk.

 “Back when” I was going to school, I had Napster and eBay.
 That resulted in some opportunities to resell.
-I will not divulge further information.
-Maybe you can piece two and two together.
+I will not divulge further information =).
 Nowadays there are so many opportunities for a side hustle, it is laughable not to…in my opinion.
 You have a skill.
 Leverage it.
 Age has nothing to do with it.
 Everyone started from the ground level to build experience.

 On a scale of 1-10, how cringe worthy or “d’oh” worthy were my money moron moments?